The Dark Moon - Realigning Ourselves with the Rhythm of Life

 The waxing and waning of the moon is one manifestation of this cycle, and it provides us with a regular opportunity to align ourselves with Life.

-In the diagram, I’ve shown the four “principle"1 lunar phases and the corresponding seasonal/solar phase.
-(I’ve drawn the diagram with its phases moving counter clockwise, because I’m in the Southern Hemisphere.)
+In the diagram, I’ve shown the four main phases of the lunar cycle, and the corresponding seasonal/solar phase.
+(I’ve drawn it with its phases moving counter clockwise, because I’m in the Southern Hemisphere.)

 Dark Moon, New Moon

-For me, the Dark Moon is when I can’t see the moon at all (approximately 3 days) and the New Moon is when the first little sliver of a waxing crescent can be seen.
+The Dark Moon is when we can’t see the moon at all (approximately 3 days) and the New Moon is when the first little sliver of a waxing crescent shows up in the western sky after the sun has set.

 The New Moon marks an opportunity to make a new beginning, and we all like the fresh, exciting feeling of a new beginning.